Most couples, when they're contacting a wedding vendor, will usually jump right to the heart of what they think the matter is.

 It's somewhat similar to Djs.
 Yes – there are lots of Djs and it's a little harder to make sense of it because no DJ is going to say “Yeah, I'm bad, but I'm cheap!”
 Everybody's going to tell you how amazing they are, but there are a few things to look for, and follow this link a list of the questions you should be asking.

-Yes, Stylus is more expensive than a lot of other Djs, because we're full-time, do better work, and put more effort, time, and energy into a wedding than most other Djs.
+Yes, Stylus is a little more expensive than a lot of other Djs, because we're full-time, do better work, and put more effort, time, and energy into a wedding than most other Djs.
+We work best with clients who understand real VALUE when they see it, because Stylus is your absoulte best value.
+It's not because we're the cheapest Raleigh DJs, but because your cost/benefit ratio is better than anywhere else.

 If you're looking at flowers, check with several different florists and find out what options are available at different price ranges and see how it aligns with your goals.
 Again, if flowers are more important, you're going to want to really invest in it and downplay other elements.
 But, you're not going ask about price until you ask the other important questions: How long have you been doing this, are you full-time, what are your back-up plans, what's your philosophy on design, are there things that you do that really set you apart...